plone/volto/docs/source/user-manual/copy-paste-blocks.md

 # Copy, Cut, and Paste blocks in Volto

-Volto supports copying/cutting of blocks from one page and pasting them to another page.
-Here's how you can do:
+Volto supports copying and cutting of blocks from one page, and pasting them to another page.
+This chapter describes how to do so.

 (copy-cut-blocks-label)=